FoxDenHome/core/README.md

 # FoxDen core

-## TODO IMMEDIATE

-- Allow rsync access to mirror.foxden.network for all

-## END TODO

 This is the monorepo to control the FoxDen homelab pretty much in its entirety.

 A from-zero setup of `router`, `router-backup` or `redfox` is currently impossible.
 Hence we keep regular backups of those devices around.